 More generally, the Things on the Internet of Things like sensors and machines are also good examples of edge computing scenarios.

 In particular, for time critical or sensitive data the locality principle applies.
 Data will be processed more and more directly on site with Edge Devices.

-An easily comprehensible application example is, for example, a deep learning application for quality inspection in a production environment.
+An easily comprehensible application example is a deep learning application.
+Let’s say for quality inspection in a production environment.
 It makes sense, in terms of latency, to do the decision-making and processing of images directly in the process on site.
-However, the training of the neuronal network could strongly benefit from the cloud.
+However, the training of the neuronal network strongly benefits from the cloud.